The 8 Best Cheap Weight Plates For Your Home Gym | 2023

 Do bumper plates and weight plates weigh the same?

 Yes, the main difference is in the build.
-Because bumper plates are often made of rubber, they can be a bit larger in size.
-But, the weight would be the same.
+Because bumper plates are often made of rubber, they can be larger.
+But the weight would be the same.

 Do I need a barbell?

-To get the most use out of your plates, a barbell is recommended.
-However, there are still many exercises you can do with the plates alone, such as farmer’s walks, rows, and various raises.
+A barbell is recommended to get the most use out of your plates.
+However, you can still do many exercises with the best plates, such as farmer’s walks, rows, and various raises.

 How much weight is a weight plate?

-Weight plates often start around the 2.5 lb range, and go up to 45 lbs.
+The best weight plates on the cheap often start around the 2.5 lb range and go up to 45 lbs.

 Should I get 1 or 2-inch weight plates?